-The U.S. Department of Education makes the FAFSA available each January to cover the following academic year beginning in September. \\\PLEASE NOTE\\\ Starting with the 2017-18 academic year, the FAFSA will be available October 1, 2016.
-The FAFSA cycle will start three months earlier than in the past.
-This change will be permanent and will affect all academic years from 2017-18 forward.
+The U.S. Department of Education makes the FAFSA available each January to cover the following academic year beginning in September.
 The FAFSA establishes eligibility for fall (September), winter (January) and summer (May and June) semesters.
-To ensure maximum financial aid eligibility and timeliness students should submit the FAFSA to the federal processor and respond to all correspondence or requests for documents from the Financial Aid Department regardless of the semester in which a student plans to enroll.
+To ensure maximum financial aid eligibility and timeliness students should submit the FAFSA to the Federal Processor and respond to all correspondence or request for documents from the Financial Aid Department regardless of semester student plans to enroll.